ray-project/ray/doc/source/ray-air/config-scaling.rst

 Configuring scaling
 ===================

-Ths guide describes how you can use the ``ScalingConfig`` object configure resource utilization at the per-run level when training models with Ray AIR.
+Ths guide describes how you can use the ``ScalingConfig`` object to configure resource utilization at the per-run level when training models with Ray AIR.

 Train Usage